nishalparbhu/Boasy_PyPi_Server/README.md

    - Your `stable` branch is the stable version of your branch that you are currently working on
    - You create your `feat-my_new_change-{ticket_number}`, `refactor-using_new_module{ticket_number}`,
     `chore-something_else{ticket_number}` or other branches as normal and merge them into your `stable` branch when happy
+   - You can then raise a PR to merge the `stable` branch into the `master` branch.
    - When you are ready to release the next version of your package, you need to create a release tag on Github with the version number in the format `v[0-9].[0.9].[0-9]` and associate it to the `stable` branch commit at the point of release.
 You should also detail in this release what the changes you made were in that update to the package
-   - Once that is done, you can then raise a PR to merge the `stable` branch into the `master` branch.
    - Once this is merged into `master`, it again contains the latest version and when the `master` branch is being built in Jenkins, you should use the Jenkins freestyle job named `Boasy_Pypi_Package_Update` to automatically deploy it to our PyPi server (see [the section below](#Automatically))